If you love a low-effort crusty bread, you won't find anything better than a no knead dutch oven bread!

 - Salt - Salt doesn't just add flavor to your dough, it helps control the yeast activity.
 I use the chef-standard Diamond Crystal Kosher Salt which has larger, irregular crystals that dissolve quickly compared to other brands and styles of salt.
 Diamond Crystal Kosher Salt is also half as salty as other brands of salt by volume, so make sure you're measuring salt by weight!
 If you're using a different type or brand of salt and measuring by volume, cut the amount of salt in half.

-- Instant Yeast - Sometimes called "rapid rise" or "bread machine" yeast.
-You can also use active dry yeast here.
+- Instant Yeast - Sometimes called "rapid rise," "bread machine," or "instant dry" yeast.
+Active dry yeast will also work here, no modifications needed.
 Store your yeast in the fridge or freezer to be sure it stays good!
 If you're not sure your yeast is good, add it to the warm water.
 If it bubbles after a few minutes, it's good!
+If your kitchen is warm (70°F+) then consider cutting the amount of yeast in half.

 - Cool Water - Cool or lukewarm to the touch.
 We don't want warm or hot water for this recipe.